pengux/bad/README.md

 - `app/styles/_variables.scss` - Modifications of the variables should be enough to create a different theme)
 - `app/styles/main.scss` - Changes to layout may need to be applied here)
 - `app/styles/components/*` - Modify these files to your liking if you need to
-- `app/index.html` - If you need to modify the HTML code